cardano-scaling/hydra/sample-node-config/aws/README.md

 This directory contains some [Terraform](https://www.hashicorp.com/products/terraform) and AWS based infrastructure code to setup a single [Hydra node](https://hydra.family/head-protocol/docs/getting-started/installation) connected to a [Cardano node](https://docs.cardano.org/getting-started/installing-the-cardano-node) running on `preview` testnet.
 It's not a complete turnkey solution and requires some tweaking and parameterisation to be completely usable but we thought it would be good starting point for new Hydra users.

-## Configuring Hydra Node
-The [configuration script](./scripts/configure-testnet.sh) assumes this image must be a reasonably recent Ubuntu/Debian Linux distribution, with [docker](https://docker.io) and [docker-compose](https://docs.docker.com/compose/) installed, and a configured user `ubuntu` with `sudo` access.

-The configuration process expects to find some files which are not provided by default and which are required for starting the Hydra node:
-* A Hydra signing key file `hydra-key.sk` which will be used in the Head to sign snapshots.
-  This can be generated using [hydra-tools](https://hydra.family/head-protocol/docs/getting-started/quickstart#hydra-keys),
-* A cardano signing key file  `cardano-key.sk` which is required to identify the parties on-chain and sign transactions.
-  This is a standard Cardano key so one can reuse an existing key or [generate a new one](https://hydra.family/head-protocol/docs/getting-started/quickstart#cardano-keys),
-* 0 or more hydra verification keys and cardano verification keys for the other Head parties,
-* The IP addresses and ports of _peer_ nodes,
-* Configuration files for [promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and [prometheus](https://prometheus.io/) which are run as part of the stack,
-* Configuration files for the off-chain ledger.

-The key files should be put in the current directory and their name referenced in the [testnet.tf](./testnet.tf) file.
-Then the [docker-compose.yaml](./docker/docker-compose.yaml) should be edited to reflect the above parameters as [command-line arguments](https://hydra.family/head-protocol/docs/getting-started/quickstart) to the `hydra-node` container.

-The [promtail-config.yml](./docker/promtail-config.yml) should be edited to point to the correct URL where logs should be shipped or the promtail container altogether removed.

 ### Pre-requisites
 - you have access to an aws account with root priviledges.
 - you have configured your local aws credentials.